When would we decide not to change your plan?

 We generally won’t change your funding if friends, family or other services can meet your needs.

-• would reasonably expect family or friends to do for you, such as short-term care if the family members who usually support you are sick.
+• that we’d reasonably expect family or friends to do for you.
+For example, short-term care if the family members who usually support you are sick.

 If your plan is suspended

-We also can’t do a plan change if your plan has been suspended.
+We can’t do a plan change if your plan has been suspended.

 This usually happens after:

-• you’ve been overseas for more than 6 weeks – there are some situations we can extend the 6 week period
+• you’ve been overseas for more than 6 weeks.
+However, there are some situations we can extend the 6-week period of your plan.

 Learn more about plan suspensions.

-When would we decide not to do a plan variation?
+When might we decide not to do a plan variation?

 For example: